-Stress can come in many forms.
-Good or bad, no one group, profession or title is immune.
-From an accounting workplace perspective, we can experience a certain level of stress when our teams are preparing new accounting standards, readying for audits or performing month-end close.
+Stress comes in many forms.
+No one group, profession or title is immune.
+From an accounting workplace perspective, we can experience a certain level of stress during busy season, when readying for audits or when performing month-end close.
 Those are pretty par for the course when it comes to stress.

-However, if you throw in the current global crisis, a large remote workforce (even if some are making their way back to the office) and team members on high-alert due to the pandemic, the level of stress for leaders, if not managed properly, can become problematic.
+However, if you throw in the current global crisis, a hybrid workforce, and team members on high-alert due to the pandemic, the level of stress for leaders, can become problematic if not managed properly.

 Even under normal circumstances, it’s good to practice some exercises to prevent burnout and stress.
 After all, strong leaders are known for their poise, level-headedness and excellent problem-solving, right?
 However, if you consider what many of us are dealing with regarding the current crisis, stress might not be a strong enough word.